-C8A Does your institution make use of

-scores in admission decisions for first-time, first-ye ear, degree-seeking
+C8A Does your institution make use of scores in admission decisions for •

-004 applicants?
-1 .1
+applicants? mot umo, mot ye our, dogree docking

-C8A If yes, place check marks in the a admission for Fall 2010 . ppropriate boxes s below to reflect you ur institution's polici es for use in
+C8A If yes, place check marks in the a admission for Fall 2011 . appropriate boxes below to reflect you ır institution's polici es for use in

-C8A ADMISSION
+C8A damiesion isi Tun 2011.
+ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-CUA rtoquilo recommend Require for come Submitted Not Osea

 C8A SAT or ACT

 C8A ACT only

-C8A SAT only
+SAT only

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT

-ACT

 C8A SAT Subject Tests only

-COD If your institution will make you of the ACT is admit laalam daajajama fam first times first vess

-COB If your institution will make use of for Fall 2010 , please indicate whi • -

-in the admissions process): CH ONE OF THE TO nowing applies. (reg jardiess of whether the writing score wiii be useu
+If your institution will make use of for Fall 2010 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the fo

-C8B ACT with Writing Component req uired

-ACT with Writing component reco

-C8B ACT with or without Writing comp onent accepted
+ACT with Writing component reco ACT with or without Writing comp

-CSC Please indicate how your instituti on will use the S. AT or ACT writing o omponent: check a Il that annly:
+Please indicate how your institut ion will use the S AT or ACT writing co 7

-C8C on will age the of Att of Ato t witting o SAT essay ACT essay 1
+C8C SAT essay ACT essay

-For admission BIII essaj TIC I CASELY

-For placement
+For admission For placement 4

-For advising
+For advising -

+4

-C8C In place of an application essay
+In place of an application essay 4

-As a validity check on the
+CoC As a validity check on the application essay

-application essay

-C8C No college policy as of now

-Not using essay component
+No college policy as of now Not using essay component

+000 In addition, donor your institution reie eduieir a

-C8D In addition, does your institution use applicants' te est scores for acade mic advising?
+C8D In addition, does your institution Yes No mic advising?

-C8D Yes No]

-Later Later Later CAT ACT
+COD 163 140 J

-Latest date by which SAT or ACT
+C8E Latest date by which SAT or ACT scores must be received for fall-

-C8E Latest date by which SAT Subjec fall-term admission r rest scores mu st be received for
+C8E Latest date by which SAT Subject t Test scores mu st be received for

-Tall-term admission
+fall-term admission

-CSF If necessary, use this space to cla arify your test poli icies (e.a. if tests a re recommended fo r some students 7
+C8F C8F If necessary, use this space to cla arify your test pol icies (e.g., if tests ar re recommended fo r some students,

-C8F in necessary, ase the space to see any your tool pon 10100 (0.g., 11 10010 al io recommended re o domo diadomo,

-00.

-1

-C8G Please indicate which tests your instit tution uses for plac ement (e.g., state tes ts):
+C8G Please indicate which tests your insti tution uses for plac ement (e.g., state test ts):

-SAT 1
+C8G SAT

-ACT
+Cac ACT

-SAT Subject Tests
+SAT Subject Tests 1

 C8G

-CLEP 1
+CLEP • ı

-Institutional Exam 7
+Institutional Exam

-State Exam (specify):
+C8G State Exam (specify):